PrincessCyanMarine/ShriekerCounter/README.md

 /shriekercounter scale <0.0-10.0>

 ## Show when zero
-Whether the counter should be shown when the player's warning level is equal to 0
+Whether the counter should be shown when the player's count is equal to 0

 #### value
 Boolean (true or false)